adriamooney/caring-spruce-41061/src/pages/services.md

       - title: Metrc Insights
         subtitle: For Growers
         title_align: left
-        content: |
+        content: >
-          UID, Metrc and CTS
+          Grow smarter with insight from your data.
+UID, Metrc and CTS integration.

           *   Track your yields and distribution

           *   Help decide what strains to grow
         content_align: left
         actions: []